MeredithYoung-Ng/Tile-Tunes/README.md

 # Tile Tunes

-Tiles Tunes was the name of the robot for a semster long INFO 4320 Rapid Prototyping course project.
+Tiles Tunes was the name of our robot for a semester long INFO 4320 Rapid Prototyping course project with [Melissa Avila](https://www.linkedin.com/in/melissa-avila-05606799) and [Alan Lee](https://www.linkedin.com/in/alan-m-lee).
 The robot could can freely tracks lines and interepret colored tiles along the drawn track as notes.

+Additional details can be found in <writeup.pdf>.

 A link to the final demonstration video can be found here: https://youtu.be/n2oRfrANPMU